Heading to Merida, Mexico with your loved one? We share the most Romantic things to do in Merida, so you can plan a trip with your partner.

-Merida is the capital of Yucatan state, one of three states that make up the Yucatan Peninsula.
-Considered the Cultural Capital of the Yucatan, there’s seemingly no end to the amazing number of things to do in Merida.
+Merida, Mexico is the capital of Yucatan State, one of three states that make up the Yucatan Peninsula and arguably, one of the best places to visit in Mexico.
+Considered the Cultural Capital of the Yucatan, there are plenty of places to explore, so you are never unsure of what to do in Merida.

-As one of the more up-and-coming Mexico travel destinations, Merida is known for colorful, colonial architecture, laid back vibes and delicious food.
+As one of the more up-and-coming Mexico travel destinations, Merida is known for colorful, colonial architecture, laid-back vibes, and delicious food and is a gorgeous colonial town in Mexico.
 It makes for a great romantic getaway because there are several beaches near Merida to escape to on a day or overnight trip.

 Besides all that, Merida is also known as the safest city in Mexico.
 This makes taking a romantic nighttime stroll through Centro Historico (Historic Downtown) a lovely activity you can do each night of your trip — though that’s just the beginning!